Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 How is evidence obtained by the tribunal?

 The parties are free to agree on the rules of gathering and submitting evidence.
 If the parties do not agree on these matters, the tribunal has the discretion to determine how evidence may be gathered and submitted to it.
+The courts can assist the tribunal in taking evidence if such assistance is sought either by the tribunal or by one of the parties with prior approval of the tribunal.
 The tribunal is required to observe the fundamental principles of natural justice when considering evidence.

 What kinds of evidence are acceptable?